-The securities offered in a PIPE transaction can either be perpetual or redeemable, with redemption at the option of the issuer or investor or upon the occurrence of certain extraordinary events.
+Convertible securities offered in a PIPE transaction can either be perpetual or redeemable, with redemption at the option of the issuer or investor or upon the occurrence of certain extraordinary events.

-• In 2018, excluding common stock issuances, 86% of the transactions provided for redemption at the option of the issuer and 57% at the option of the investor.
-In comparison, in 2017, 86% provided for redemption at the option of the issuer and 100% at the option of the investor.
+In 2019, 83% of the surveyed transactions that involved convertible securities provided for redemption at the option of the issuer and 83% at the option of the investor.
+In comparison, in 2018, 83% of the surveyed transactions provided for redemption at the option of the issuer and 50% at the option of the investor.
 The triggers for redemption included the passage of time, change of control of the issuer, and other fundamental events.
-In 2018, 14% of the deals surveyed included automatic redemption upon change of control of the issuer, whereas no deals surveyed in 2017 included such automatic redemption.
+In 2019, none of the surveyed transactions that involved convertible securities included automatic redemption upon a change of control of the issuer, whereas 16% of such transactions in 2018 included such automatic redemption.